impexeris/OpticalTachometerOledDisplay/README.md

 https://youtu.be/u5U58VDxa34 (this is a video with an original analog gauge scale which is from 0 to 30000RPM) https://youtu.be/Aiq3dz5xzpg) (this video shows the output signal of the detector amplifier which is passed to the micro-controller)

-Instructable on building the Sensor and connecting it to the Arduino (work in progress to be completed soon)
+Circuit uses around 50mA

 ### Prerequisites
 Your favorite Arduino IDE.

 You'll also need the Adafruit Adafruit_SSD1306 and the Adafruit-GFX-Library.
 Both libraries are free and the links are listed below. https://github.com/adafruit/Adafruit_SSD1306 https://learn.adafruit.com/adafruit-gfx-graphics-library/overview